microluxe20/microluxe20/README.md

 ---

-Microluxe20 is designed to be a stand-in replacement for any [SRD](https://en.wikipedia.org/wiki/System_Reference_Document) based tabletop adventure.
+Microluxe20 is a minimalist tabletop role-playing game designed with simplicity in mind.
+It is designed to be a stand-in replacement for any [SRD](https://en.wikipedia.org/wiki/System_Reference_Document) based tabletop adventure.
 The main goal is to utilize the simplicity of [Microlite20](http://microlite20.net/), while also adding various races,